Fulbright Scholar Program

 Eligibility

 To be eligible for the Fulbright Scholar Program you must be a U.S. citizen – permanent residency is not sufficient.
-Applicants are also required to disclose any prior convictions of a felony or a misdemeanor.
-View a full listing of the requirements on the Eligibility tab of the Fulbright Scholar website.
+Other requirements address residency abroad, degree and/or experience abroad, and previous Fulbright award.
+View a full listing of the eligibility requirements.

 Find an overseas opportunity